 Learn from Mark “Chaps” Schimmelpfennig about Moral Injury—what is it, how might it occur, how does it interact with PTSD, and what is a program for healing.
+Click here to connect to this presentation.

 Mark “Chaps” Schimmelpfennig, Staff Chaplain and Faculty Member at Rush University Medical Center